 Because the avian embryo has no anatomical connection to the hen, all of its nutritive requirements, except oxygen, must be contained within the egg.
 From very early on, the embryo develops special membranes external to its body to access the nutrients in the egg and to carry out essential bodily functions.

 There are four of these special membranes and their names and functions are as follows:

 To better carry out an investigation into poor hatchability it is necessary to have knowledge of the way the embryo develops from day to day.
 This allows the hatchery manager to determine at what age/stage embryos may have died.
 This is important information when attempting to identify the cause of any poor results.

 Photographs of the following steps may be viewed by clicking here.

 The normal hatching position is:

 With natural incubation the chicks hatch over a relatively short period of time.
 This is despite the eggs being laid in the nest over a period of several days and the hen sitting on different eggs for different periods of time.
 This indicates that there is some system to synchronise the hatching process.
 It is now known that the different embryos communicate with each other by a series of clicking sounds, the rate of clicking being the important feature.
 Ensuring the eggs on the hatching trays are in contact with each other facilitates the synchronisation of hatching where the eggs are incubated in a modern machine.
-This assists in reducing the time between when the first and last chicks hatch.
+This helps to reduce the time between when the first and last chicks hatch.